keirthana/anbox-cloud-docs/howto/install/deploy-juju.md

 The *Ubuntu Pro (Infra-only)* token will result in a failed deployment.
 You need an *Ubuntu Pro* subscription.
 ```

-To provide your token when deploying with Juju, you need an overlay file (see {ref}`howto-customise-installation`) named `ua.yaml`.
+To provide your token when deploying with Juju, you need an overlay file (see {ref}`howto-customize-installation`) named `ua.yaml`.
 For the `anbox-cloud` bundle, the `ua.yaml` file should look like this:

 ```yaml
 applications: